kubeshop/kusk-gateway/docs/installation.md

 We provide 2 Helm [charts](https://github.com/kubeshop/helm-charts):

 - **[kusk-gateway](https://github.com/kubeshop/helm-charts/tree/main/charts/kusk-gateway)** chart provides Custom Resources Definitions as well as the Kusk Gateway Manager (Operator) deployment.
+You can install only one such chart into a cluster.

 - **[kusk-gateway-envoyfleet](https://github.com/kubeshop/helm-charts/tree/main/charts/kusk-gateway-envoyfleet)** chart provides the EnvoyFleet Custom Resource installation, which is used to configure the gateway with KGW Manager.
+You can install multiple releases of fleets into a cluster.

 Container images are hosted on Docker Hub [Kusk-Gateway repository](https://hub.docker.com/r/kubeshop/kusk-gateway).